OpenDataScotland/jkan/_datasets/angus+council-conservation+areas+-+angus.md

   They can cover historic land, battlefields, public parks, designed landscapes or railways but most contain groups of buildings extending over areas of a village, town or city.
-Further planning controls on development can be made by way of an Article 4 Direction, which may or may not be associated with a Conservation Area.\r\n\r\nWe can capture Article 4 Directions separately - go to the upload for that data.\r\n\r\nHowever, the final published data layer will contain Conservation Areas, Conservation Areas with associated Article 4 Directions, Article 4 Directions associated with a Conservation Area, and a small number of discrete Article 4 Direction areas.</p>
+Further planning controls on development can be made by way of an Article 4 Direction, which may or may not be associated with a Conservation Area.</p>

+  <p>We can capture Article 4 Directions separately - go to the upload for that data.</p>

+  <p>However, the final published data layer will contain Conservation Areas, Conservation
+  Areas with associated Article 4 Directions, Article 4 Directions associated with a Conservation Area, and a small number of discrete Article 4 Direction areas.</p>'
 organization: Angus Council
 original_dataset_link: ' https://data.spatialhub.scot/dataset/conservation_areas-an'
 records: null